-Although the College seeks to use the student conduct process as an educational experience for students that are grounded in promoting moral development, sanctions up to suspension and dismissal can be levied in appropriate situations.
+Although the College seeks to use the student conduct process as an educational experience that is grounded in promoting moral development, sanctions up to suspension and dismissal can be levied in appropriate situations.
 As a private institute, the College reserves the right to remove any student whose continued presence in the community is deemed detrimental to the student, the student body, or the College itself on either an interim or permanent basis.